dillonhuff/SFGen/README.md

 # Getting started

-After cloning this repo run the unit tests like so:
+After cloning this repo you can run the unit tests like so (if you do not have icarus verilog installed the tests that use it will fail):

 ```bash
 pytest